ExpHP/truth/README.md

 These should work on TH095-TH17.  *Probably*.
 They **definitely absolutely will not work on TH06-TH08 yet** because there's a thing I haven't added yet so just chill out okay

-## Building and running from source
+## Building and installing from source

 [Install rust](https://rustup.rs/), and then: